 coach or athletic director prior to the game day.

 It is expected of student athletes to dress appropriately at all school extracurricular functions.
-Tight jeans, holey jeans, baggy jeans, shorts more than 3 inches above the knee, immodest tops will not be tolerated.
+Tight jeans, holey jeans, baggy jeans, shorts more than 3 inches above the knee, immodest tops, will not be tolerated.

 Athletes must change back into school uniform or the approved Temple attire or other approved outfit after a game.
 Long shorts (as addressed above) or sweatpants or warm-up pants would be acceptable.
 Athletes will not be allowed to change into jeans for the return trip home whether riding the bus or with parents EVEN on dress down days.
 Athletes must bring an appropriate change of clothes as described above.